 Before sharing our favorite approach to solving this attorney’s concern, let’s take a look at legislation that was designed to protect individuals from “cash now” companies — but that, in practice, doesn’t provide significant protection.

-Internal Revenue Code Section 5891
+What is Internal Revenue Code Section 5891?

 Anytime an individual wants to factor (sell) future structured settlement annuity payment rights, the Internal Revenue Code Section 5891 mandates that the transaction be approved by a court.
 These “Structured Settlement Protection Acts” are a fairly recent development in the law — and they provide some level of protection against the most predatory of companies.